NicholasBaltodano/take-home-assignment/README.md

 ## what if you had many users accessing your dashboard to view metrics?
    I would change the way the API was designed.
 I would go for a more microservice/API gateway that scales up and down with demand on the application.
    We could also implement a throttling/rate keeping for API access.
+See futur.png for a simple layout that would be able to scale.

 # Testing:
 ## how would you extend testing for an application of this kind (beyond what you implemented)?
    We can incorporate testing each endpoint with good and bad data, I would want to test the standard deviation functionality.
-   Other than that I would want to incorporate Stress testing(as Users grow), Load testing, and with the future refactoring regression testing.
+   Other than that I would want to incorporate Stress testing(as Users grow), Load testing, and with the future refactoring; regression testing.

 # Feature request: